 That's because there's more to taking images in a variety of situations than just cramming a higher megapixel count into a camera.

-Firstly, there's the size of the individual pixels to take into consideration, especially if you're shooting in low-light situations.
-Some smartphones, such as HTC's One line and Apple's iPhone have cameras with lower megapixel counts, but larger individual pixel sizes within that overall count.
+First of all, there's the size of the individual pixels to take into consideration, especially if you're shooting in low-light situations.
+Some smartphones such as Apple's iPhones have cameras with lower megapixel counts but larger individual pixel sizes within that overall count.

 Software can also play an important role here.
 Many smartphones offer camera apps finely tuned to the specifics of the onboard camera optics on that phone, making them better or worse than other smartphones even with the same raw megapixel count.

-Above that, different camera apps give you differing levels of control over your smartphone's functionality, from whether or not it'll shoot in RAW format to shutter timing and even specific modes for selfie shots to "beautify" your face -- although results there can vary quite widely.
+Above that, different camera apps give you varying levels of control over your smartphone's functionality, from whether or not it'll shoot in RAW format to shutter timing and even specific modes for selfie shots to "beautify" your face – although results there can vary quite widely.

 Some smartphone cameras also feature optical image stabilisation.
 This packs tiny sensors into the camera lens to detect and correct for the minute vibrations that your hands make when taking photos.
-The practical end effect of all that technology should be a significant reduction in the amount of blur in your shots, although again the scale of lenses in this case means that they can't apply as much correction as on a "full" lens camera such as a DSLR.
+The practical effect of all that technology should be a significant reduction in the amount of blur in your shots, although again the small scale of smartphone cameras means that they can't apply as much correction as on a "full" lens camera such as a DSLR.